msathe-tech/SCSt-Kafka-lessons/lesson5/README.md

 # Join KStream and KTable using BiFunction
 This application demonstrates ability to join KStream and KTable and generate an output KStream.
+The USER_CLICKS KStream has stream of Click count per user.
+USER_REGION KTable has map of User and Region.
+The REGION_CLICKS KStream produced by this application has a continuous aggregate count of Clicks per Region.

 The application has following components -

 1. populateUserRegionMap - this loads USER_REGION topic with map of <User, Region>